nimatullo/injury-management/README.md

 <details>
 <summary>How it's calculated</summary>
-I get the 5 game average prior to the player's injury and then get the average after their recovery.
-Then I measure how far they are from their level of play prior to the injury.
+First, I get the Fantasy Points 5-game average prior to the player's injury.
+Then I get the average of the games after they have recovered.
+This allows me to measure the differences in their performance before and after the injury.

 > I wanted to use either Player Efficiency Rating or another advanced statistic that incoporates various other stats.
 However, due to the limitations of the NBA API, I did not have access to those particular statistics, so I resorted to using NBA Fantasy Points instead.